The5thTear/TOTK-ModForge/Guides/ModelSwapping/model-swapping.md

 ![TransparentIcon](./Assets/Screenshot_156.png)

 ## Material Oddities:
 Some materials behave much differently than others do.
-For example, a simple material for displaying one color, VS the {#00ff73}Zonai String{#00ff73} material that Mineru uses are very different and function in different ways.
+For example, a simple material for displaying one color, VS the {#00ff73}Zonai String} material that Mineru uses are very different and function in different ways.

 ## Fuck around: Find out.
 This is my favorite thing to say whenever somebody asks a modding question.
 If you don't know the answer to something, then test your theories until you figure it out!